leesei/leesei.github.io/src/content/post/javascript-pipeline.md

 ## Bundle for Browser

-> ESM bunddles are also useful for Deno and modern browser
+> ESM bundles are also useful for Deno and modern browser

 [[deno]]